Skip to main content

 What to do if denied, delayed, or blocked

-• Ask what is still missing: when you call DCF, ask the worker or phone agent to read the exact pending item, due date, and whether the uploaded proof shows in the system.
+• Ask what is still missing: when you call DCF, ask the agent to read the exact pending item, due date, and whether the uploaded proof shows in the system.

-• If the portal says uploaded but nothing changes: wait the 3 days Florida tells applicants to allow, then call.
-If the deadline is close, fax or hand-deliver the same proof.
+• If the portal says uploaded but nothing changes: wait the 3 days DCF tells applicants to allow, then call.
+If the deadline is close, fax or hand-deliver the same proof right away.

-• Know the general appeal deadline: Florida’s Appeal Hearings Section says SNAP, Medicaid, and Temporary Cash Assistance fair hearings generally must be requested within 90 days of the Notice of Case Action.
+• Know the general hearing deadline: Florida’s appeal hearings page says SNAP, Cash Assistance, and Medicaid fair hearings generally must be requested within 90 days of the Notice of Case Action.

-• If the issue is a Medicaid managed care plan after approval: contact the plan first, then the Florida Medicaid complaint and helpline system at 1-877-254-1055.
+• If the issue is a Medicaid managed care plan after approval: contact the plan first, then use the Medicaid complaint page or call 1-877-254-1055.

 • Community partner help: use a Florida partner site if a senior needs scanning, copying, or basic portal help.